Report Extension Object

 Report extension layout

 From Business Central 2022 release wave 1, report extensions can have one or more layouts defined.
 For more information, see Defining Multiple Report Layouts.
-The report layout of an existing report can't be extended, only substituted.
+The report layout of an existing report can't be extended, but new layouts can be added.
 To use an existing report as a starting point, you can download the layout from Business Central and include it in the extension project.

-Layouts that are included in a report extension will show up in Business Central as built-in layouts.
-The layout in a report extension will not automatically be used when the report extension is deployed.
-To use the report extension layout, go to the Report Layout Selection page in Business Central, make sure to choose to use a built-in layout in the Selected layout field, and then choose the layout for the report in question from the Custom Layout Description drop-down box.
+Layouts that are included in a report extension shows up in Business Central as more layouts to the report.
+Layout from a report extension are not automatically used when the extension is deployed.
+To use one of the new report layouts, go to the Report Layouts page in Business Central, and then choose the layout for the report in question as the new Default Layout.

 Snippet support

-Typing the shortcut treportext will create the basic layout for a report extension object when using the AL Language extension for Microsoft Dynamics 365 Business Central in Visual Studio Code.
+Typing the shortcut treportext creates the basic layout for a report extension object when using the AL Language extension for Microsoft Dynamics 365 Business Central in Visual Studio Code.

 Tip